 I believe that the coronavirus pandemic was an extremely hard to foresee threat for the State of Hawaii’s leadership.
 It was harder still to take precautions, as our economy is so singularly dependent on tourism revenue.
 Generally, I think state leaders have done a decent job of responding to the crisis — with Lt.
 Gov. Josh Green standing out in terms of providing a clear, consistent voice to the public.

 On the flip side, there has not been clear, consistent messaging from Gov. David Ige and this crisis emphasized his inability to properly lead our state.
-There were pitfalls, at first, with a lack of speed to respond, and a lack of coordination between levels of government; but generally, the state has done well to stop the spread of COVID-19 and Hawaii’s comparatively low rates of infection are a testament to their efforts.
+There were pitfalls, at first, with a lack of speed to respond, and a lack of coordination between levels of government.

 The first priority in the government response was, as it should be, the safety and health of the people of Hawaii.
 As such, I believe that increasing the availability of testing was a necessary step, as were social distancing measures and the stay-at-home orders.
 I am now very interested in developing the process of re-opening in a way that safeguards public health while respecting the rights of individuals to pursue their interests and for businesses to stay open, recover and eventually prosper.